Colin Radmore

-Colin Radmore (born 1984) is a British Colin grew up in Chesterfield, Derbyshire.
-He attended Tupton Hall school. slalom canoeist who competed at the international level from 2002 to 2010.
-Radmore specialized on the C1 class in the early part of his career, but switched to C2 in 2009, creating a partnership with Daniel Goddard.
+Colin Radmore (born 1984) is a British slalom canoeist who competed at an international level from 2002 to 2010.

+Radmore grew up in Chesterfield, Derbyshire.
+He attended Tupton Hall school.
+He specialized on the C1 class in the early part of his career, but switched to C2 in 2009, creating a partnership with Daniel Goddard.

 He won a bronze medal in the C2 team event at the 2009 ICF Canoe Slalom World Championships in La Seu d'Urgell.
 He also won a silver and a bronze in the same event at the European Championships.